thspecial/privacy-policy/michinakamap_manual.md

 ## 2. Keyboard Shortcuts

-A reference guide for keyboard operations across different application windows.
+A reference guide for keyboard operations in video and map application windows.

 ### 2.1 Video Playback Window (MP4 / LRV)